apache/dubbo-website/content/en/docs/v3.0/languages/golang/quick-start.md

 * `registries`: The number and address of zk server

-* `services`: Service specific information in the configuration node, modify `interfacec` to the interface to the corresponding service name, modify `key` to the value which same as first step `Referenc` return value.
+* `services`: Service specific information in the configuration node, modify `interfacec` to the interface to the corresponding service name, modify `key` to the value which is the same as the first step `Referenc` return value.

 2. Configure the above two configuration files as environment variables